avivace/ror2-server/README.md

 You can pass these additional environment variables to customise your server configuration:

 - `R2_PLAYERS`, the maximum number of players;
 - `R2_HEARTBEAT`, set to `1` to advertise to the master server and list your server in the internal server browser.
-If you enable this, append `-p 27016:27016` to your Docker command;
+If you enable this, add `-p 27016:27016/udp` to your Docker command;
-- `R2_QUERY_PORT`, the listen port for the steamworks connection, needed to list the server in the game browser on a alternate port, you need to add -p port:port to your Docker command;
+- `R2_QUERY_PORT`, the listen port for the steamworks connection, needed to list the server in the game browser on a alternate port, you need to add -p port:port/udp to your Docker command;
-- `R2_SV_PORT`, the listen port for the game server, needed to list the server in the game browser on a alternate port, you need to add -p port:port to your Docker command;
+- `R2_SV_PORT`, the listen port for the game server, needed to list the server in the game browser on a alternate port, you need to add -p port:port/udp to your Docker command;
 - `R2_HOSTNAME`, the name that will appear in the server browser;
 - `R2_PSW`, the password someone must provide to join this server;
 - `R2_ENABLE_MODS`, set to `1` to enable mod support (given you mounted the mod folders as described below).